Fully quantum fluctuation theorems: Conditional fluctuation theorems

 \section{Conditional fluctuation theorems}

 There are several reasons for why it is useful to generalize the type of quantum fluctuation theorems that we have considered so far.
 First of all, the fluctuation relation (\ref{QuantumCrooks}) and its accompanying setup is in many ways an idealization.
 For example, the requirement of perfect control together with energy conservation is a strong assumption that easily leads to an energy reservoir that has to have an energy spectrum that is unbounded from both above and below (see Appendix \ref{SecConditionsOnE}) and a bottomless spectrum is certainly not very reasonable from a physical point of view.
 A further consequence of the idealization, which may not be apparent unless one dives into the technicalities in the appendices, is that (\ref{QuantumCrooks}) is based on rather elaborate assumptions.
 Apart from resolving these issues, the conditional fluctuation theorems naturally incorporate non-equilibrium initial states.

-(There exist previous generalizations to non-canonical initial states.
-See e.g.~\cite{Cleuren06} for a classical case, and \cite{Talkner08,Campisi08,Talkner13,Allahverdyan14} for the quantum case.)
+There exist previous generalizations to non-canonical initial states.
+See e.g.~\cite{Cleuren06} for a classical case, and \cite{Talkner08,Campisi08,Talkner13,Allahverdyan14} for the quantum case.
+In the classical context of stochastic thermodynamics there are also fluctuation relations valid for arbitrary initial distributions \cite{Seifert05,Seifert12}.
+Another example is the classical notion of extended fluctuation relations (EFRs) \cite{Maragakis08,Junier09,Alemany12,Liphardt12,Roldan14,Gavrilov17}, typically based on metastable states, or partial equilibrium conditions (akin to the conditional equilibrium states discussed in Appendix \ref{TheInitalStates}).
+In contrast, the conditional fluctuation relation that we consider here allows for arbitrary non-equilibrium initial quantum states.
+In section \ref{SecMainQEFT} we consider a quantum generalization of the classical EFRs.

 To see how the conditional fluctuation relations can come about, let us again consider the perfect control mechanism, i.e., that the evolution transforms the initial control state into the final with certainty.
-Imagine now that we abandon this assumption, and instead include a measurement that checks whether the control system succeeds to reach the final control state or not.
+Imagine now that we abandon this assumption, and instead include a measurement device that checks whether the control system succeeds in reaching the final control state or not.
 The idea is that we only accept the particular run of the experiment if the control measurement is successful.
 Analogous to our previous fluctuation relations, the conditional fluctuation theorem relates the induced dynamics of the forward and reverse processes, but which now are conditioned on successful control measurements (see Fig.~\ref{FigConditional}).